Clinical Trial Basics

 What is a clinical trial?

-A clinical trial is a research study of how a drug, medical device, or treatment approach works in people.
+A clinical trial is a research study Clinical research is medical research that involves volunteers who participate in carefully conducted investigations that ultimately uncover better ways to treat, prevent, diagnose, and understand human disease.
+Clinical research includes trials that test new treatments and therapies as well as long–term natural history studies, which provide valuable information about how disease and health progress.
 Each study answers scientific questions and tries to find better ways to prevent, screen for, diagnose, or treat a disease.
 Clinical trials may also compare a new treatment to a treatment that is already available.

 Why participate in a clinical trial?